AmarDange/Game-Quiz/README.md

 - [Javascript](https://en.wikipedia.org/wiki/JavaScript)

 ### Frameworks, Libraries & Programs Used
+- [Am I responsive?](https://ui.dev/amiresponsive) - to show game across a range of devices.
 - font awesome: the icon of the Poppins is from Font awesome
-- Git: Git was use commit and push to github
+- Git: Git was use to commit and push to github
 - GitPod: Gitpod was used as the development environment for this project.
 In order to track development stage and version control regular commits and pushes to GitHub has been made.
 The GitPod environment was created using a template provided by Code Institute.
 - GitHub: Github was used to deploy the site and store it